 And as it also happens, though again this wasn’t actually a major consideration in the decision to purchase at the time, that the Zoom F8 i’ve bought can also decode-monitor A-Format, so i can in theory use the Soundfield mic with the Zoom F8 if i’m not being quite as critical about the quality as i would be with the Nagra.

 At present the SPS200 has had to be sent all the way off to Australia, as, 3 owners on from it’s origin as a Calrec product, the Soundfield brand is now owned by Rode of more mass-market microphone fame, but they apparently are continuing to make and repair SOundfield mics under that name, with a new Rode-branded A-Format Ambisonic mic selling at about half what the SPS200 is still supposed to sell for.
 I’m hoping that after it returns, with capsules fully re-matched and in one piece after it’s long unaccompanied journey :-/ i can take it out with both the Nagra and the F8 to gather a lot of everyday ambiences and spot-FX in surround…

-Finally i managed to give my SPS200 a low (ish) cost and compact mount and windshield by combining the basic Rycote pistol grip and lyre mount – that’s sold for use with the ‘softie’ shield – with their ‘ball gag’ as in the pics below.
+Before this, and now some time back, i finally managed to give the SPS200 a low (ish) cost and compact mount + windshield, by combining the basic Rycote pistol grip and lyre mount – which is sold for use with the ‘softie’ shield – with their ‘ball gag’, show in the first pic above.

-The mount was in use straightaway, the ballgag however is designed to ‘slide’ over the mic body, and the nearest model was specified as having a 20mm diameter hole in the Rubber section that the actual shield goes around.
-DAMN that’s some touch synthetic rubber comprising that mega-grommet !
+The mount was in use straightaway, but the ballgag however is designed to ‘slide’ over the mic body, and the nearest-sized model of ball-gag to the SPS200 diameter was specified as having a 20mm diameter hole in the Rubber section that the actual shield goes around.
+And DAMN that’s some touch synthetic rubber comprising that mega-grommet !